-Blood Orange Sorbet Recipe
+Orange Sorbet Recipe

 For some reason, people think I eat out all the time.
-While I like eating in restaurants, I don’t like being served something that I don’t like.
-(Funny, huh?)
-So I mostly make food for myself, since when I do, I get to pick and choose exactly what I’m going to make, what I’m going to put into it, and how to cook it.
-I’ve become the proverbial free man in Paris.
+I like eating in restaurants, but I really like to cook make for myself and friends.
+When I do, I get to pick and choose exactly what I’m going to make, what I’m going to put into it, and how to cook it.
+I become the proverbial free man in Paris.
 At least in terms of cooking and baking.

 I recently read Untangling My Chopsticks by Victoria Riccardi, about her studies of the food and ritual of tea kaiseki in Japan, and observed: “Through tea kaiseki I genuinely had come to believe that when you leave a meal, moment, or place not quite completely satisfied, you cherish it that much more because it was ephemeral and left you wanting.”